fluree/docs.flur.ee/src/content/0.13.0/docs/start/basic-schema.md

-## Basic Schema
+## Start Here

-We recommend that you read this section using the 'FlureeQL' code examples (select in top left) unless you have specific reason to use a different language.
+Once you've successfully downloaded or logged into Fluree, we recommend that you start with this section using 'FlureeQL' as your language setting (in the top left).

 This section shows you how to create a simple schema and populate your database with sample data.
 All of the examples in the Query and Transact sections of the Documentation use the schema located here, so we recommend that you populate a database with this sample data.